voberto/WSN_Temp_GUI/README.md

 ### 1 - Overview

-This project comprises a full HW/SW minimal design for the ESP8266 Node MCU board to send periodic measurements from the DS18B20 digital temperature sensor to a Python-based graphical user interface program through mosquitto MQTT broker.
+This project comprises a minimal HW/SW design for the ESP8266 Node MCU board to send periodic measurements from the DS18B20 digital temperature sensor to a Python-based graphical user interface program through 'mosquitto' MQTT broker.
 A general block diagram of the included parts is depicted below.

 ![](wsn_temp_gui_diagram001.png)